joemoose/joemoose.github.io/docs/4-Playing the Game.md

 ### Distance

-The game measures distance with five zones or bands: Close, Near, Far, and Distant.
+The game measures distance with five zones or bands: Hand, Close, Near, Far, and Distant.
 Your character can move between adjacent zones in one Round.

 - **Hand** means the opponents are in physical contact, grappling.
 - **Close** means that the opponents are within striking distance of hand-held melee weapons.